John White Alexander

-John White Alexander (7 October 1856 – 31 May 1915) was an American portrait, figure, and decorative painter and illustrator.
+John White Alexander (October 7, 1856 – May 31, 1915) was an American portrait, figure, and decorative painter and illustrator.

-Early life
+Early life and training

-Alexander was born in Allegheny, Pennsylvania, now a part of Pittsburgh, Pennsylvania.
-Orphaned in infancy, he was reared by his grandparents and, at the age of 12, became a telegraph boy in Pittsburgh.
-Edward J. Allen became an early supporter and patron of John W. Alexander, adopting the orphaned Alexander while he worked at the Pacific and Atlantic Telegraph Co. as a young man.
+John White Alexander was born in Allegheny, Pennsylvania, now a part of Pittsburgh, Pennsylvania, on October 7, 1856.
+Orphaned in infancy, he was reared by his grandparents.
+He became a telegraph boy in Pittsburgh at the age of 12.
+Edward J. Allen (1830–1915), the secretary/treasurer of the Atlantic and Pacific Telegraph Company, recognized Alexander's drawing talent while he worked there and adopted him.
 Allen brought Alexander to the Allen home at "Edgehill" where Alexander painted various members of the Allen family, including Colonel Allen.
-His talent at drawing attracted the attention of one of his employers, who assisted him to develop them.

-Training

-He moved to New York City at the age of 18 and worked in an office at Harper's Weekly, where he was an illustrator and political cartoonist at the same time that Abbey, Pennell, Pyle, and other celebrated illustrators labored there.
+Alexander moved to New York City at the age of 18 and worked in an office at Harper's Weekly, where he was an illustrator and political cartoonist at the same time that Edwin Austin Abbey, Joseph Pennell, Howard Pyle, and other celebrated illustrators worked there.
 After an apprenticeship of three years, he traveled to Munich for his first formal training.
 Owing to the lack of funds, he removed to the village of Polling, Bavaria, and worked with Frank Duveneck.
-They traveled to Venice, where he profited by the advice of Whistler, and then he continued his studies in Florence, Italy; the Netherlands; and Paris.
+They traveled to Venice, where he profited from the advice of Whistler, and then he continued his studies in Florence, the Netherlands, and Paris.

+Career

-In 1881, he returned to New York City and speedily achieved great success in portraiture, numbering among his sitters Oliver Wendell Holmes, John Burroughs, Henry G. Marquand, R.A.L.
-Stevenson, and president McCosh of Princeton University.
+In 1881, he returned to New York City and quickly achieved great success in portraiture, numbering among his sitters Oliver Wendell Holmes, John Burroughs, Henry G. Marquand, R.A.L.
+Stevenson, and James McCosh, the president of Princeton University.

-Awards and honors

 His first exhibition in the Paris Salon of 1893 was a brilliant success and was followed by his immediate election to the Société Nationale des Beaux Arts.
-Many additional honors were bestowed on him.
 In 1889 he painted for Mrs. Jeremiah Milbank a well-received portrait of Walt Whitman and one of her husband, Jeremiah Milbank.
-In 1901, he was named Chevalier of the Legion of Honor, and in 1902, he became a member of the National Academy of Design, where he served as president from 1909 to 1915.
-He was a member of the American Academy of Arts and Letters, and president of the National Society of Mural Painters.
-Among the gold medals received by him were those of the Paris Exposition (1900) and the World's Fair in St. Louis, Missouri (1904).
+In 1901 he was named Chevalier of the Legion of Honor, and in 1902 he became a member of the National Academy of Design, where he served as president from 1909 to 1915.
+He was a member of the American Academy of Arts and Letters.
+He received the gold medals of the Paris Exposition (1900) and the World's Fair in St. Louis (1904).

+In 1909 the National Arts Club presented a retrospective exhibition of his work that included 63 canvases as well as photographs of his work.

+He was several times a judge at the annual exhibit of the Carnegie Institution, and in other years he won prizes, once an honorable mention and twice the first prize, the second time in 1911 for Sunlight.

+He served as a trustee of the Metropolitan Museum of Art from 1909 until his death in 1915.

-He served as president of the National Society of Mural Painters from 1914 to 1915.
+He was among the artists who founded the National Society of Mural Painters in 1895 and he was elected to a five-year term as its president in 1914.